 Kansas City Southern (KCS) revamped operations to check the temperatures of employees at their main locomotive repair shops as they come on duty.
 The company is setting up internal channels to receive and respond to employee questions about the virus and help advise on whether they should report to work or how long to stay home.
 KCS is also redoubling normal employee wellbeing support like 1-800 numbers and other resources.
 Work crews usually are comprised of 40 to 50 people spread out across large distances.
 But the company has divided them into smaller groups, which mitigates the impact of possible virus exposure.

 Canadian National (CN) provides a dedicated COVID-19 medical team to their U.S. and Canadian employees.
 Employees can report any symptoms and get answers about the disease.
 What’s more, CN is deploying employees across five traffic control centers, instead of three for normal operations, to limit the number of people in each facility.

-CSX recently began distributing face coverings to all its locations, prioritizing the most densely populated worksites and those in areas that the CDC indicates have the highest numbers of positive COVID-19 cases.
+CSX distributed face coverings to all its locations, prioritizing the most densely populated worksites and those in areas that the CDC indicates have the highest numbers of positive COVID-19 cases.
 Company officials are also providing an internal website and an employee service center where they answer questions from employees and provide CDC guidance and directions on how to implement new policies.